codebearsteam/daily-log/20170828_week9_3rd_issue.md

+### September 1st ###
+Yesterday I worked mainly on understanding how the exisiting notifications work.
+I played with the Rails console to create different kinds of notifications.
+For this step the files that are most relevant are:

+`app/services/notification_service.rb` --> there the type.notify method is used, which is why it is important to have a self.notify method in the class of each notification type in this directory: app/models/notifications

+`app/models/notification.rb` --> here the recipient, actor and target are passed which is relevant to us when creating the new notification type

+With one of the coaches I discussed the need of separating different parts of the software in software design.
+Still need to read more about this, as I´m not sure if I understood everything he said :)

 ### August 28th & 29th - next issue ###
 This is gonna be our next issue: https://github.com/diaspora/diaspora/issues/1649 It´s about sending notifications to the contacts of a user (actually a Profile in Diaspora language).